Xenotion/Night-Blossom/README.md

 **How many times were you hit if you won?** From 0 to 2 as 3 hits indicates the player has lost the game.

 **What could we improve on?** Short answer allowing players to add any additional comments and advice.

+**Observational**

+We used the Observational method "Think Aloud" to analyse our testers.
+We analysed their reactions whilst playing include things like visible panic and any verbal thoughts they had.

 **3.0 Data Analysis**